Alfonso Cuarón: 2000–2009: Career breakthrough and success

-2010s: Awards success
+2010–present: Awards recognition

 In 2010, Cuarón began to develop the film Gravity, a drama set in space.
 He was joined by producer David Heyman, with whom Cuarón worked on Harry Potter and the Prisoner of Azkaban.
 Starring Sandra Bullock and George Clooney, the film opened the 70th Venice International Film Festival in August.
 The film was then released in America in October 2013.
 The film became a financial success, earning 723.2 million at the box office against a budget of 130 million.
 The film also received many awards nominations.
 For the film, he received the Golden Globe Award in the category of Best Director.
 The film received ten Academy Award nominations, including Best Picture and Best Director.
 Cuarón won for Best Directing, becoming the first Latin American to win the award, while he and Mark Sanger received the award for Best Film Editing.

 In 2013, Cuarón created Believe, a science fiction/fantasy/adventure series that was broadcast as part of the 2013–14 United States network television schedule on NBC as a mid-season entry.
-The series was created by Cuarón for Bad Robot Productions and Warner Bros.
+The series was created by Cuarón for Bad Robot and Warner Bros.
 Television.
 In 2014, Time placed him in its list of "100 Most Influential People in the World" – Pioneers.

 In May 2015, Cuarón was announced as the president of the jury for the 72nd Venice International Film Festival.

 Production began in fall 2016 for Cuarón's eighth film, Roma, a tale of a housekeeper for a middle class Mexican family in 1970s Mexico City, based on the life of his family's longtime maid, Liboria Rodríguez.
 The project was produced by Cuarón, Gabriela Rodríguez and Nicolás Celis and starred Yalitza Aparicio and Marina de Tavira both of whom received Oscar nominations.
 The film debuted at the 75th Venice International Film Festival, where it won the Golden Lion, and was distributed to select Mexican and American theaters before its online release on Netflix.
 Roma was highly acclaimed upon release; among its accolades are two Golden Globes (Golden Globe Award for Best Foreign Language Film and Best Director for Cuarón) and three Academy Awards (Best Director, Best Foreign Language Film, and Best Cinematography for Cuarón) out of a leading ten nominations.

 In 2019, Cuaron signed an overall TV deal at Apple.
-His first series for Apple will be the psychological thriller Disclaimer, which is set to star Cate Blanchett and Kevin Kline.
+His first series for Apple was the psychological thriller Disclaimer, starring Cate Blanchett, Kevin Kline, Louis Partridge and Sacha Baron Cohen; it is based on the eponymous novel by Renée Knight, with Cuaron writing and directing every episode.